hiranumn/LocalAccuracyPredictor/README.md

 score          = interface_lddt+chainA_lddt
 ```

+# Required softwares
+- Python3.5-
+- Pyrosetta
+- Tensorflow 1.4 (not Tensorflow 2.0)

 # Updates
+- Reorganized code so that it is a python package, 2019.11.10
 - Added some analysis code, 2019.11.6
 - Distance matrix calculation speed-up, 2019.10.25
 - v 0.0.1 released, 2019.10.19

-# ToDo
-- Engineering so that we can run it for bigger protein targets.